 04 – The problems in the Ocean you didn’t know about

 A few weeks ago I returned from a 3000 nautical mile sailing expedition.
-Blissfully ignorant, I opted to crew a vessel that was following the old trading routes discovered centuries ago, far from anywhere, in the middle of the pacific ocean.
+Some friends needed help and I opted to crew a vessel following the old trading routes discovered centuries ago, far from anywhere in the middle of the pacific ocean.
 That experience will continue to occopy my pre-frontal cortex for years to come.

 The journey spanned the world’s most isolated islands, the Marquesas,Tuamotus, and Society Islands – also known as French Polynesia.
 Doesn’t ring a bell?
 Find a physical globe, spin it around so you have the continent of Africa facing away from you and you will be staring right at it.
 Except, you will be staring at nothing.
 The only thing you will see are shades of blue, with some dark tiny dots which are islands of life in the vastness of a liquid dessert.
 From east to west, the archipelago covers an area the size of Europe.

 Now, I’ve traveled a lot in my life, but I’ve done nothing like this.
 Using only the power of the wind, going from mountainous archipelagos where a kaleidoscope of cliffs, volcanic peaks, and steep valleys are covered by a jungle blanket – to pristine atolls where the water is so clear, you feel like you’re gazing into a separate universe with an unlimited color palette and life lacking no imagination.
 Amazing.